Hammad-Akbar/Chat-Bot/README.md

   d) `npm install -g webpack`
   e) `npm install --save-dev webpack`
   f) `npm install socket.io-client --save`
-If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
-If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install`
+:warning: :warning: :warning: If you see any error messages, make sure you use `sudo pip` or `sudo npm`.
+If it says "pip cannot be found", run `which pip` and use `sudo [path to pip from which pip] install` :warning: :warning: :warning:

 # Getting PSQL to work with Python